Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

-and is compatible with the prefactorisation structure. \end{definition} We expect such a structure on the classical observables coming from the \emph{shifted symplectic} structure on the shifted cotangent bundle, but we can define it quite concretely.
-Firstly, there's an evaluation map
+We expect such a structure on the classical observables coming from the \emph{shifted symplectic} structure on the shifted cotangent bundle, but we can recall a familiar concrete description (the well-known Schouten bracket on polyvector fields).
+Firstly, there's an evaluation map defined as